pymc-devs/pymc-examples/myst_nbs/samplers/MLDA_variance_reduction_linear_regression.myst.md

 mout = []
 coarse_models = []

-# Set up models in pymc3 for each level - excluding finest model level
+# Set up models in pymc for each level - excluding finest model level
 # Level 0 (coarsest)
 with pm.Model() as coarse_model_0:
     # A variable Q has to be defined if you want to use the variance reduction feature